raspy135/Qun-synthesizer/README.md

 There are two ways for audio setup:

 1. Connect Slave's audio out to Master's Line IN.
 It is recommended for most of cases.
 It will save audio input to the mixer or audio interface, and Master will process Slave's audio digitally, so it will get a nice soft clipping.
 That is great for polyphonic (Polyphonic is easier to reach clipping level).
-It has a little latency by the process, but probably it is not noticable.
+It has a little latency by the process, but probably it is not noticeable.
 2. Connect all audio signals to your mixer.
 Technically there is no latency but it will use more audio inputs.

 ### Method A. Use DAW as MIDI router.